itsbillzhang/itsbillzhang.github.io/_posts/2022-06-13-teaching-in-paris.md

 ## Context

-One of the scariest things I've ever done was to move across the world for 8 months, immersing myself in a completely different language and culture, to teach in a public school for 8 months.
+One of the scariest things I've ever done was to move across the world for 8 months, immersing myself in a completely different language and culture, to teach in a public school for 8 months through a exchange program called TAPIF.
 There were days, especially at the beginning, where I wondered what I was doing, but over the 8 months, I made amazing memories I'll keep for the rest of my life.
 Here are moments from my classroom.

 <p class="centered-text">